 Where to Stay on Kauai: A Lodging Guide

-Given Kauai’s less developed road system, the first decision we recommend in deciding where to stay is to have an idea of the activities you want to do so that you can choose an appropriate lodging strategy that will minimize long drive times.
+Given Kauai’s less developed road system, the first thing we recommend when choosing where to stay is to have a good idea of the activities you want to do.
+This will help you pick a lodging strategy that minimizes long drive times.

-We have included a few suggested activities in this post to get you started in your activity planning.
-Once you have an idea of what you want to do then there are two general lodging strategies:
+We’ve included a few suggested activities in this post to help kickstart your planning.
+Once you have a sense of what you want to do, there are two general lodging strategies:

 >>>Be sure to check out our 42 Awesome Things to Do in Kauai for more ideas!